data-analysis

 Source: Jordan & Kurtz (NREL, 2012), Jordan et al. (NREL, 2022)

-Key Takeaway - NREL's meta-analysis of over 11,000 field data points across multiple continents establishes a median degradation rate of 0.5% per year for crystalline silicon solar panels.
-At this rate, a 400 W panel produces approximately 350 W after 25 years and 340 W after 30 years - still generating meaningful electricity.
-Premium tier-1 panels from LONGi, Trina Solar, and JA Solar now degrade at just 0.3 - 0.4% per year, retaining 90 - 93% of original output at year 25.
-The critical distinction is between the median (what half of all panels exceed) and the warranty floor (the manufacturer's minimum guarantee), which gives most panels significant performance headroom above their warranted output levels.
+Key Takeaway - At the 0.5%/year median, a 400 W panel produces about 350 W after 25 years and 340 W after 30 years.
+Premium tier-1 panels from LONGi, Trina Solar, and JA Solar degrade at 0.3 - 0.4% per year, keeping 90 - 93% at year 25.
+Watch the gap between the median (what half of panels beat) and the warranty floor.

-Degradation rates also vary significantly by panel technology.
-Newer cell architectures like TOPCon and HJT show lower initial degradation (LID) than traditional PERC cells - for a detailed comparison of how cell technology affects long-term performance, see our guide on TOPCon vs HJT vs PERC.
+Rates also vary by cell technology.
+Newer TOPCon and HJT architectures show lower initial degradation than traditional PERC cells - see our guide on TOPCon vs HJT vs PERC.

-The first-year anomaly: Many silicon panels experience a larger degradation step in year 1 than in subsequent years - a phenomenon called Light-Induced Degradation (LID), where boron-oxygen complexes in p-type silicon reduce efficiency by 1 - 3% during initial exposure to light.
-Tier-1 manufacturers use regeneration processes during manufacturing to pre-stabilize cells and reduce LID to below 0.5%.
-When comparing manufacturer warranties, check whether first-year degradation is treated separately from the annual linear rate.
+The first-year anomaly: Many silicon panels take a bigger degradation step in year 1 - Light-Induced Degradation (LID), where boron-oxygen complexes in p-type silicon cut efficiency by 1 - 3% during initial light exposure.
+Tier-1 makers pre-stabilize cells to push LID below 0.5%.
+Check whether a warranty treats first-year degradation separately from the annual rate.

 What Physical Changes Happen as Panels Age?